TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever you see a reference to anything named an "object" in this section it's a reference to a "GifBuilder Object" and not the "cObjects" from the previous section.
+Whenever you see a reference to anything named an "object" in this section it's a reference to a "Gifbuilder Object" and not the "cObjects" from the previous section.
 Confusion could happen, because "TEXT" and "IMAGE" are objects in *both* areas; note that they are different each time!